Shang-Chi: Ultimate Marvel

 In the Ultimate Marvel universe, Shang-Chi first appeared in Ultimate Marvel Team-Up #15.
 He is the son of an international crime lord.
 Trained from birth to become a living weapon, he became the world's greatest martial artist and being a noble spirit, he eventually came to renounce his father's empire.
 Seeking to get away from his father's reach, he emigrated to New York where he worked as a floor sweeper at Wu's Fish Market in Chinatown.
 Feeling that the denizens of New York's Chinatown needed someone to protect them, he and his friend Danny Rand were drawn into the gang war between the Kingpin and Hammerhead after the latter targeted him to win over the Chinatown gangs to his cause.
 The conflict climaxed when Shang-Chi, Danny Rand, Spider-Man, the Black Cat, the Moon Knight and Elektra ambushed Hammerhead's penthouse, where a battle royale ensued.
 It ended with an unconscious Elektra, Hammerhead and Moon Knight.
 The gang members were then arrested by the police.

 The martial arts warrior disguised himself as a costumed criminal in order to take down the Kingpin.
 The Kingpin discovered his plan and threatened to kill the hero, but he was rescued by Daredevil, who then recruited him as a part of his team to take down the Kingpin.
 After the Kingpin's identity is leaked to the New York Police Department, Shang-Chi and the team disbanded and went their separate ways.

-Earth-13584

-In A.I.M.'s pocket dimension of Earth-13584, Shang-Chi appears as a member of Spider-Man's gang.
+Ultimate Universe

+Following the events of Ultimate Invasion, a new Ultimate Universe is created where Maker travels to Earth-6160 and remakes it into his own image.
+In this new continuity, Shen Qi (神奇, "miraculous") was the eighth Iron Fist circa 8,000 BC, whose skills and martial arts prowess were even praised by the gods themselves.
+Shen Qi eventually became disillusioned with violence and instead spent decades preaching his philosophy of pacifism and anti-authoritarianism while using his powers to heal others and the land, which gained him a large following of worshippers.
+This angered the Xian who killed an elderly Shen Qi in a duel that lasted 1,000 days and nights.

+10,000 years later, Shen Qi reincarnates himself and from his birth performs the same miracles he did in his past life.
+In the present day, the adolescent-aged Shen Qi is targeted by the Hulk–the current Iron Fist–who feels threatened by his return and sends Uranium Brother #235 to eliminate the boy.
+Shen Qi and his followers are saved by the Ultimates and Danny Rand as She-Hulk beheads Uranium Brother #235.